Rampaging Chariots 2019

 Latest #RampagingChariots tweets

-For more information on Rampaging Chariots and get details on how to construct a robot, visit the Rampaging Chariots website.
+For more information on Rampaging Chariots and details about how to construct a robot, visit the Rampaging Chariots website.